oneananda/AWS_Operations/Learning/008 AWS API Gateway/README.md

 **AWS WAF (Web Application Firewall) Integration:**

-API Gateway easily integrates with AWS WAF
+API Gateway easily integrates with AWS WAF.

+**Built-In Mock Integration:**

+We can use API Gateway’s built-in mock integration to test your APIs without setting up any backend.

 ---